 The Fulcrum’s methods are a kind of conditioning meant to steer you toward energy redistribution and away from magic.
 The torus isn’t even necessary—you can gather ambient energy in any number of ways.
 But that’s how they teach you to direct your awareness down to perform orogeny, never up.
 Nothing above you matters.
 Only your immediate surroundings, never farther.

-The orogenes were micromanaged through the creation of false boundaries, ensuring they never sought knowledge or power beyond the Guardians and the Fulcrum deemed safe.
+The orogenes were micromanaged through the creation of false boundaries, ensuring they never sought knowledge or power beyond what the Guardians and the Fulcrum deemed safe.
 Such boundaries were claimed to be for the orogenes’ own good, but in truth they served to keep society’s living tools from finding their true power—power that the Guardians and Fulcrum might be unable to restrain.
 Through attaining autonomy, orogenes become a threat to the ruling class.

 Those who abuse power want you to stare down at your feet; they do not want you to look around or else you might realize that the world is different than they claim.
 There is only one way to find your true strength: look up.